-However, before making a stronger recommendation in favor of practice-based pedagogies, this study requires several types of replication.
-Literal replications - using the same study protocol, treatments and measures - would help verify our conclusions.
-Conceptual replications could then help further ensure generalizability to theory.
-These replications should systematically vary elements of how the practice-based and conceptually-focused treatments are designed, and assess the robustness of findings when focused on different teaching tasks (e.g., lesson planning, leading discussions).
-Additionally, the outcomes of teacher preparation are much broader than what we measured (e.g., teacher identity; skills in analyzing teaching), necessitating testing whether practice-based pedagogies are more effective in preparing novices for those outcomes.
-Studies like these that test the robustness of our findings can then be used to help develop stronger theory about when to use either practice-based or conceptually-focused pedagogies.
+In addition to literal replications, conceptual replications could help further ensure generalizability to theory.
+These replications should systematically vary elements of how the practice-based and traditional treatments are designed to better isolate the specific mechanisms that may be driving relative effectiveness.
+They can also assess the robustness of findings when focused on different teaching tasks (e.g., lesson planning, leading discussions), and whether findings are sustained over the medium- and long-term.
+As noted above, our measures were tightly aligned to the focus of the interventions, and administered immediately after.
+We chose these measures to minimize noise and ensure we were directly capturing what participants learned from the interventions.
+Future research should use measures that are more distal, investigating whether improved learning from practice-based pedagogies can transfer to and be sustained in the mess of the day-to-day in regular classrooms.
+Additionally, the outcomes of teacher preparation are much broader than what we measured (e.g., teacher identity; skills in analyzing teaching), necessitating testing whether practice-based pedagogies are more effective in preparing novices for certain outcomes.
+Studies like these that test the robustness of our findings can then be used to help develop stronger theory about when to use either practice-based or traditional pedagogies, and in what contexts.
+They can also help inform the practical decisions teacher educators make as they curate and sequence different pedagogies over a course to meet varying learning goals.

 Future research should also test whether our results replicate within the context of teacher preparation programs with pre-service teachers.
 This could occur through adapting our study materials to run within a single lesson within a general pedagogy, methods, or introductory course (i.e., randomly assigning students within the lesson to different conditions).
-Or future researchers could expend the materials across a sequence of lessons within a course focused on a particular teaching skill.
+Or future researchers could expand the materials across a sequence of lessons within a course focused on a particular teaching skill.
 These studies could also test whether our findings replicate for preservice teachers across different pathways of teacher preparation, and in stages of their preparation.
-While challenging to implement, if these studies replicate our findings, they would also help strengthen the evidence on the validity of lab experiments to inform teacher preparation practice.
+These studies will be much larger, more expensive, and challenging to implement, hence why we first undertook a lab experiment to provide an initial empirical test.
+If these more ecologically valid studies replicate our findings, they could provide evidence that adopting practice-based pedagogies - and in particular those that include approximations of practice may be the most efficient and effective use of time, at least in the case of developing the complex teaching practice of eliciting and responding to student thinking.
+While we know of no recent study describing typical teacher education practice across the US (see Grossman, Hammerness et al., 2009; Wideen, Mayer-Smith, & Moon, 1998), our conversations with teacher educators in the field generally suggest that traditional pedagogies remain the modal approach.
+This suggests that large improvements in pre-service teacher preparedness could be possible if further evidence was found in favor of practice-based approaches.

 Our study also raises the possibility of economizing the teacher preparation curriculum by identifying complementarities between pedagogy and content.
-We results show that practice-based pedagogies can improve participants' skills in eliciting and responding to students providing correct answers, as well as their skills in a slightly more challenging task: eliciting and responding to students providing incorrect answers.
+Our results show that practicebased pedagogies can improve participants' skills in eliciting and responding to students providing correct answers, as well as their skills in a slightly more challenging task: eliciting and responding to students providing incorrect answers.
 Future research could specifically investigate the extent to which preparing teachers for certain tasks translates to other proximal teaching skills.
 This could potentially help teacher educators better curate the content of teacher preparation.